 Storing your portable generator in a dry, cool, and well-ventilated area is essential for maintaining its optimal performance and prolonging its lifespan.
 This environment helps prevent damage caused by moisture, rust, and corrosion while ensuring that the unit stays clean and free from debris.

-As an example of proper storage practices: imagine you have been using your generator during a power outage following a storm.
+As an example of proper storage practices, imagine you have been using your generator during a power outage following a storm.
 Once power has been restored to your home, it’s time to store your portable generator away until the next need arises.

 Be sure to place it on a level surface with plenty of room for air circulation around it – this will help dissipate any residual heat generated during use while also preventing the buildup of dirt and debris that can lead to clogged air filters or impede proper ventilation.